WEDDING PHOTOGRAPHY FAQS

 How far in advance should we book?

 Most Dorset weddings book 12 to 24 months in advance, particularly for popular venues such as St Giles House, Mapperton or Lulworth Castle.
-Saturdays between May and September tend to secure first.
+Saturdays between May and September tend to go first.

-If your date is sooner, it’s always worth checking.
+If your date is sooner, it is always worth enquiring.
 Midweek weddings and winter dates often have more flexibility.
+There is a full guide to booking timing here: When to Book Your Wedding Photographer in Dorset.

 What is required to secure our date?